Our Mission

 How Was Our Vision Created?

 Our Vision arose through a community-wide series of conversations.
-It also involved substantial research in learning, in technology, in facilities, and in the changing nature of life and work in the twenty-first century.
+It also involved substantial research into learning, technology, facilities, and the changing nature of life and work in the twenty-first century.

 It became clear that knowledge was changing quickly, and that ways of making a living were changing even more rapidly.
 The old ways of “preparing” students for life after school were no longer dependable, and we understood that we had to prepare for a rapidly changing world, a world that was increasingly global, intercultural, complex, and interdependent.